Beam Energy Measurement using a Bayesian Approach with the Stacked Foil Method: Materials and Methods

 \subsection{Activity Measurement}

-The activities of the irradiated foils were determined using a commercial gamma spectrometer that consists of a Mirion/Can-berra N-type GR2019 wide energy band high purity germanium detector (HPGe) \cite{noauthor_mirion_2025} and a \textit{LYNX-MCA Digital Signal Analyzer}.
+The activities of the irradiated foils were determined using a commercial gamma spectrometer that consists of a \mbox{Mirion/Canberra} N-type GR2019 wide energy band high purity germanium detector (HPGe) \cite{noauthor_mirion_2025} and a \textit{LYNX-MCA Digital Signal Analyzer}.
 The spectrometer's efficiency was determined using a multi-gamma source beforehand.
 The activity of the foils was measured using the HPGe spectrometer.
 By taking into account the elapsed time between the end of beam (EOB) on target and the HPGe measurement and knowing the respective decay constants, the activity of the foils at the EOB was then determined.
 To evaluate the $^{48}$V activity we looked at the \qty{1312}{\kev} $\gamma$-emission (98.2~\% branching ratio) from the $^{48}$V decay, as well as the \qty{1116}{\kev} $\gamma$-emission for the \ZnIso decay (50.04~\% branching ratio).

-As it will be shown in Section~\ref{s:results}, the measured activity data is strongly constraining the fit of the energy of the proton beam~$E_0$.
+As will be shown in Section~\ref{s:results}, the measured activity data strongly constrains the fit of the energy of the proton beam~$E_0$.
 Therefore, we consider also situations with less data points, i.e.\ with a reduced number of foils, and study the impact on the uncertainty of $E_0$.